opendcs/opendcs/README.md

 # Compiling

-- Installing Ant and adding to your PATH
-  - Follow the instructions listed [here](https://ant.apache.org/manual/install.html)
-  - Ant version 1.10.12 or higher is required.
+- OpenDCS is compiled using gradle
 - OpenDCS 7.x targets Java 8.
-A JDK 8 is recommended for build though 11 and 17 will work, except for the generating the installer.
+A JDK 8 is recommended for build though 11 and 17 will work
-- Our runtime target is Java 8, however we will support 11 and 17 at runtime (NOTE: the installer doesn't currently work with 17)
+- Our runtime target is Java 8, however we will support 11 and 17 at runtime

+in the following examples replace `./gradle` with `gradlew` if you are using windows.

-To build the file opendcs.jar run the following:
+To build the file opendcs.jar run the following command:

-`ant jar`
+`./gradle jar`

+output is here:

+java/opendcs/build/libs/opendcs-main.99.main-SNAPSHOT.jar

-If you want to build the installer run:
+If you want to build a distribution run:

-`ant opendcs`
+`./gradle distZip`

+or

+`./gradle distTar`

+output is here:

+opendcs/install/build/distributions/opendcs-main.99.main-SNAPSHOT.zip

 To get a simple baseline environment going:

-`ant run`
+`./gradle runApp`

 This will start the "launcher_start" application and do an initial setup of an XML database suitable for DECODES operations going that you can use for manual and exploratory testing.